patrick-mcgreal-dev/cv/src/markdown/cv.md

 You can find lots of examples of work in progress [on my GitHub account](https://github.com/patrick-mcgreal-dev).

-## A few applications I've worked on
+## A few commercial projects I've worked on

 ### 100 Point Challenge